CommonAccord/Site-Org/Doc/BitLicense/Sec_Risk_NY_BitLicense.01.md

 Exempt.Ti=Exemption

-Exempt.0.sec={P1.The} believes that it is exempt from such licensing requirement on the following grounds:
+Exempt.0.sec={P1.The} believes that it is exempt from such licensing requirement because:

 Exempt.1.sec={P1.The} is chartered under the New York Banking Law and is approved by the superintendent to engage in {VCBA}.